Macc92/eon-neos/README.md

 1. Connect your comma two (via a USB-C to USB-A cable) or EON Gold (via a USB-mini-B to USB-A cable) to your computer in **FastBoot Mode**
 2. **FastBoot Mode** - Hold Volume down + power, when it vibrates elease the power button.
 Dont release the volume down button until you see fastboot mode.
 3. Open a terminal
-4. Run "sudo apt install git"
+4. Run 'sudo apt install git'
 5. Install Python 3 if you havent already, link below.
 6. Clone this repo `git clone https://github.com/commaai/eon-neos.git`, then `cd eon-neos`
 7. Run `./download.py`